Entertainment News Roundup: Box Office: 'Jackass Forever' Catapults to No. 1 as 'Moonfall' Craters; Kylie Jenner appears to announce birth of baby boy and more | Entertainment

 Olympics-Speed skating-Fans delighted by silver medallist Lollobrigida's film star connection

-Speed skating fans were excited to discover on Saturday that women's 3,000 meters Olympic silver medallist Francesca Lollobrigida was the great-niece of Italian film star Gina Lollobrigida.
-"Speed skater -- surname Lollobrigida, so of course, I wonder any relation?
+Speed skating fans were excited to discover on Saturday that women's 3,000 metres Olympic silver medallist Francesca Lollobrigida was the great-niece of Italian film star Gina Lollobrigida.
+"Speed skater -- surname Lollobrigida, so of course I wonder any relation?
 Answer- YES!
 Gina is her great auntie!
 Fantastic," one Twitter user said on Saturday.

 Popular U.S. podcaster Joe Rogan apologizes for using racial slurs